UtrechtUniversity/yoda/docs/design/yoda-moai.md

 http://dataservices.gfz-potsdam.de/getcitationinfo.php?doi=http://dx.doi.org/10.1007/s11214-010-9693-4

 Based upon the received citation info, the CKAN package can be filled with more elaborate information.

+This extra provisioning was deliberately created for EPOS handling - GFZ specifically.
+In order run this functionality, it must be added to the corresponding harvest source configuration.

+example configuration for harvest source where extra information will be recovered for citations.

+{
+&nbsp;&nbsp;&nbsp;"metadata_prefix": "iso19139",
+&nbsp;&nbsp;&nbsp;"application": "EPOS",
+&nbsp;&nbsp;&nbsp;**"collect_extra_info_from_gfz"**:"http://dataservices.gfz-potsdam.de/getcitationinfo.php?doi=http://dx.doi.org/",
+&nbsp;&nbsp;&nbsp;"set":"~P3E9c3ViamVjdCUzQSUyMm11bHRpLXNjYWxlK2xhYm9yYXRvcmllcyUyMg"
+}

+when 'collect extra info' is left out, there will be not retrieval for this information and a simple list of doi's will be presented.

+*Email addresses for maintainers*
+Organisations (labs in CKAN) that will be used as maintainers, will have to have an email address as well.
+Within CKAN this can only be done by adding extra fields.
+It is not a standard field on organization level.
+Therefore use extra fields on organization level:

+extras: [
+&nbsp;{
+  &nbsp;&nbsp;&nbsp;**value: "hdr@hdr.nl"**,
+  &nbsp;&nbsp;&nbsp;state: "active",
+  &nbsp;&nbsp;&nbsp;**key: "email"**,
+  &nbsp;&nbsp;&nbsp;revision_id: "b2356692-7f95-475e-88d3-1390451ccec7",
+  &nbsp;&nbsp;&nbsp;group_id: "7ad73491-aec5-4379-ae2c-44e03d05eaf4",
+  &nbsp;&nbsp;&nbsp;id: "2426a9b8-bfa3-4790-b5f9-f78d0d3eb2ee"
+&nbsp;}
+]

 ## Standard CKAN fields